Bismillahir Rahmaanir Raheem

 Sunnah: The example or "way" of the Prophet.
 How he lived his life and what his practices were.

 Sunni: This is the name of the largest sect or group of Muslims.
 This group amounts to about 85% of all Muslims world-wide.
 Sunni's believe in the mission of the Prophet as he taught it and try very hard to adhere to the Prophet's example with no changes as recorded in the reports of his practice as they have come down to us.
 This doesn't mean that Sunni's are somehow the only 'true' Muslims, however, because the Prophet never taught that we should label ourselves by sect.
 (He spoke out against sectarianism.)

-Sunni Islam is just closer to 'old-style' Islam.
-The best thing for a Muslim to do is to drop all the labels and just say, "I'm a Muslim."
+Sunni Islam is closer to 'old-style' Islam in that it seeks to follow the path of the Prophet as realized through his companions.
+Be that as it may, the best thing for a sincere Muslim to do is to drop all the labels and just say, "I'm a Muslim."
 But there are many Muslims in the world who get emotional about wanting to call themselves some kind of label besides the basic, "I'm a Muslim."
 Have patience with them and do what is right.
 The term Sunni comes from the title, "Ahl as-Sunnah wal Jam'a" which means, "People of the Example (of the Prophet) and the Main Group (of First Muslims)."
-Sunnis can be: "traditional" Muslims, Sufis, Salafis, "cultural Muslims" and even secular in nature.
+Sunnis can be: "traditional" Muslims, Sufis, Salafis, "cultural Muslims" or even secular in nature.

 Surah: It is a chapter of the Qur'an.
 The word literally means "a step up in progression" or a "fence."
 The plural is suwaar.

 Tafseer: Commentary or explanation of the Qur'an.
 Many Qur'an translations will have footnotes on the bottom of the page to help you understand the meaning of an ayah.
 That would be called Tafseer.